Ultrawide Aspect Ratio Guide: 21:9 vs 32:9, 3440×1440, 2560×1080 & All Resolutions (2026)

 - ✕ High GPU power required (5120×1440)

-- ✕ Large physical footprint — deep desk needed
+- ✕ Large physical footprint: a deep desk is needed

 - ✕ Significant price premium